FIRST ELEPHANT ARRIVES AT ERNA

 Located in Attapulgus, Georgia, ERNA spans 850 acres of gentle rolling hills, lush pastures, dense forests, spring-fed lakes, creeks and streams, with a climate that will allow our elephants to remain outdoors 24/7 almost all the year.
 It is the perfect place for elephants to regain their “elephantness” and develop loving bonds with other elephants and caregivers.

-Each elephant will receive individualized care and rehabilitation that takes into account her past traumas and life-shaping experiences.
+Each elephant will receive individualized care that takes into account her past traumas and life-shaping experiences.
 The elephants will have autonomy and the ability to choose where and with whom they spend their time.
 At the same time, we will support them in developing the confidence and skills required to bond with other elephants, each at her own pace.

 Unfortunately, because some captive-held elephants were separated from their mother and family at a very young age, they never learned how to develop close bonds with other elephants.
 Put another way, they lack elephant social skills.

 We will support these elephants in developing loving relationships with whomever they trust and feel compatible with, most often their caregivers.
-For these elephants, building and maintaining strong trusting relationships with their caregivers is key to their rehabilitation and wellbeing.
+For these elephants, building and maintaining strong trusting relationships with their caregivers is key to their wellbeing.

 For more detailed information, please read EAI Founder and CEO Carol Buckley’s paper “Adaptation/Rehabilitation of Captive-Held Elephants.”